A quick note about this years Lobsterfests in Belize dates for anyone planning to travel and enjoy them.

 View this post on Instagram

-And then there’s the Placencia Lobsterfest, running July 4, 5, and 6.
-This one’s famous for its massive beach parties, with food booths dishing out lobster tacos and chowder, plus steelpan music and games that make it super family-friendly.
+And then there’s the Placencia Lobsterfest, running July 3, 4, and 5.
+This one’s famous for its massive beach parties, with food booths dishing out lobster tacos and chowder, plus music and games that make it super family-friendly.
 The whole peninsula turns into one big lobster bash, complete with dancing and local crafts.
 You can expect the town to be full across this weekend.

-Caye Caulker holds its Lobsterfest on July 18, 19, and 20.
-This is the original festival, kicking off back in 1994.
-Expect three days of island magic with beach parties, live music and DJs, lobster-themed pageants, and, of course lobster galore to eat,including dishes like lobster-stuffed jalapeños.
+Caye Caulker holds its Lobsterfest on July 17, 18, and 19.
+This is Belize’s original festival, first kicking off back in 1994.
+Expect three days of island magic with beach parties, live music and DJs, lobster-themed pageants, and, of course lobster galore to eat, including dishes like lobster-stuffed jalapeños.
 It’s much shorter than San Pedro’s, but no less fun.
 If you’re not all lobstered out after San Pedro’s festivities, you can nip over to Caye Caulker for more.
 Make sure you have your accommodations booked in advance if you’re planning to visit Caye Caulker during these days.

 View this post on Instagram